jenkins-infra/status/content/issues/2026-07-01-azure-VMs-outage.md

 section: issue
 ---

+[final message]
+The capacity problem has resolved by Azure: we saw builds being handled again around 16:00 UTC.

+[initial message]
 Since Wednesday 1st July 2026 at 13:00 UTC, we are unable to execute pipelines on trusted.ci.jenkins.io and infra.ci.jenkins.io.
 Azure reports capacity issues in US East 1 and they are unable to fulfill our virtual machines creation requests.